Updated November 2015

-The Art & Law Program (“The Program”) is a semester-long seminar series with a theoretical and philosophical focus on the effects of law and jurisprudence on cultural production and reception.
+The Art & Law Program (“The Program”) is a seminar series with a theoretical and philosophical focus on the effects of law and jurisprudence on cultural production and reception.
 An examination of how artistic practices challenge, rupture, and change the apparatus of law completes The Program.
-The Program consists of a nonpartisan community that aims to attract qualified individuals in the areas of visual art, architecture, writing, curating, and law.
+The Program consists of a nonpartisan community that aims to attract qualified individuals in the areas of visual art, architecture, writing, curating, and film.
 This list is non-exclusive.
-Artists with new genre and post-studio practices are especially encouraged to apply, as are lawyers and legal scholars interested in the cultural effects of law.
+Artists with non-traditional practices are especially encouraged to apply, as are cultural producers interested in the cultural effects of law.
 The Art & Law Program takes place in New York City from mid-January to early May.
 In 2016 the Program will hold its seminars at the Triple Canopy space in Brooklyn.

 Fellows of The Program will meet once a week to discuss readings and visual materials with the Director of the Program, Sergio Muñoz Sarmiento, curator/art historian and Associate Director of the Program, Lauren van Haaften-Schick; and/or with a guest seminar leader.
 Seminar leaders assign required readings and present ideas and materials relevant to their areas of practice.
 There is a particular emphasis on the understanding of legal cases and texts through a close analysis of reading and writing.

 Through an analysis of legal structures and modes of thought, the Program aims to critique current artistic, curatorial, theoretical and art historical practices and methodologies.
 Conversely, the use of law and jurisprudence as theory, practice and medium is explored.